A Season in Hell (1971 film): Plot

 Soon this friendship turns into homosexual love and the people, including his wife, do not look favorably on it, so much so that the two poets are forced to settle in England.
 After a couple of years of stormy life spent there, Rimbaud and Verlaine quarrel for the last time; As Arthur returns to his family farm in the countryside, Verlaine is arrested for attempted murder.

-After a few months Verlaine discovers that Arthur has gone to Africa, in Ethiopia, to fulfill his dream.
+After a few months Verlaine discovers that Arthur has gone to Ethiopia, in Africa, to fulfill his dream.
 In the place the poet writes the most beautiful compositions, in the company of a black girl who assists and cares for him, until Rimbaud falls seriously ill.
-He accuses a tumor in his leg and is forced to return to France to have it amputated.
-His illness got worse and worse, until he died in 1891.
+He blames a tumor in his leg and is forced to return to France to have it amputated.
+His illness gets worse and worse, until he dies in 1891.